temporalio/proposals/ruby/sdk-phase-2.md

 Here is a high-level overview of potentially controversial decisions:

-* `Temporalio::Workflow` is both the class to extend and the class with class methods for calling statically to do things.
-  * The `workflow_` class methods on the `Temporalio::Workflow` can only be called at class definition time and cannot be called on `Temporalio::Workflow` directly.
-These are for adjusting the definition.
-  * All other explicitly-defined class methods on `Temporalio::Workflow` are for use in workflow, can only be used at workflow runtime, and must be called on the workflow class itself (e.g. it is a failure to call `MyWorkflow.wait_condition`).
+* Base class for activities is now `Temporalio::Activity::Definition` to be consistent with the base class
 * Class methods are dynamically made available for signals, queries, and updates to use from clients.
   * So `MyWorkflow.my_signal` can be used in a client, and it just returns a signal definition, unlike the instance form.
 * By default `TracePoint` will be enabled for workflow threads that will make sure users are not calling illegal calls, but there is a way to disable for blocks of code.
-* `Ractor`s will be used for state isolation (TBD what is enabled by default).
+* `Ractor`s will be used for state isolation by default assuming decent performance but easy to disable and mostly hidden from users.

 These points are explained below.